gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 the upper bits of the chunk type.

-The DTLS chunk is used to hold the DTLS 1.3 record with the protected payload of a plain SCTP packet.
+The DTLS chunk is used to hold the DTLS 1.3 record with the protected payload of a plain text SCTP packet without the SCTP common header.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3